EugTre/api-test/README.md

 - `utils.api_helpers.api_request_helper.ApiRequestHelper`
 - `utils.api_helpers.api_response_helper.ApiResponseHelper`

-`ApiRequestHelper` provides simple interface for running pre-configured requests or custom requests.
-Class depends on configuration system, which provide possibility to set up requests in external files.
+`ApiRequestHelper` provides simple interface for running pre-configured or custom requests.
+Class depends on configuration system, which provide possibility to set up requests details in external files.

-`ApiResponseHelper` provides number of methods for response validation and verification, including validation via JSON Schema (which may be configured in external and accessed by name).
+`ApiResponseHelper` provides number of methods for response validation and verification, including validation via JSON Schema (which may be configured in external files and accessed by name).

 Both classes use `allure.step` to store actions and checks information in test report.

 ### Usage:
-In order to access instance of `ApiRequestHelper` configured for needed API one need to:
+In order to access instance of `ApiRequestHelper` configured for a needed API one need to:
-1. On package level `conftest.py` redefine `api_client` fixture:
+1. On package level `conftest.py` re-define `api_client` fixture:
 ```python
 import pytest
 from utils.api_client.setup_api_client import setup_api_client